407-610-2417

 How Do AI Overviews Affect Website Traffic?

-Ahrefs analyzed 300,000 keywords and estimated that the presence of AI Overviews correlates with a 34.5% lower average clickthrough rate for position one results on informational keywords—compared to what would have been expected without AI Overviews.
+Ahrefs analyzed 300,000 keywords and estimated that the presence of AI Overviews correlates with a 34.5% lower average clickthrough rate for position one results on informational keywords, compared to what would have been expected without an AI summary.

 As Kevin Indig, a growth advisor at HyperGrowth, said on LinkedIn, some websites are seeing “clicks down, impressions up.”
 This means AI Overviews increase a site’s visibility (your name or link might appear more often), but fewer users visit your site.